Aniruddhadaware/TMDB-box-office-predictions/README.md

 ## Approach
 Thefollowing steps where implement for revenue predictions:

-• Loaded the required data into the environment
+• Loaded the required data into the environmen.

 • Cleaning TMDB data

 • Exploratory data analysis of TMDB data

-• feature engineering
+• Feature engineering

 • Keras model

 • Model Evaluvation